Safety In Sadness

 I am sitting here right now at around 300 degrees, writing and thinking and sifting through feelings and I could bring myself up to 400 degrees in about 2 seconds.

 There was a very long period of time in my life where this served me quite well.
-It kept me on alert, and protected from the chaos around me.

 If I’m in a level of moderate discomfort, then I feel in control somehow.
 I’m not far from the bottom so falling isn’t as scary.
 And I’m not too far from the top either- so there remains the hope that I’ll have a good day.